Frequently Asked Questions (FAQ) for Pre-Employment Background Screening

 1. Why do background checks?

 Conducting background screening on employees has become a matter of necessity for employers for several reasons.
-Many applicants make false claims on their job applications/resumes or have been involved in criminal activity which they may not disclose.
+Many applicants make false claims on their job applications and/or resumes.
+There are instances where applicants have been involved in criminal activity, yet choose not to disclose it.
 If you want to ensure a safer workplace and avoid negligent hiring lawsuits, the amount you would pay to pre-screen your applicants is very small compared to the legal fees you may potentially pay later.

 2. What searches are included in a background check?